top of page

 Sample color matching

-So I don't leave you with that visual, here is a quick clip of some dyes being agitated at a factory.
+So I don't leave you with an unattractive nightshirt visual in your head, here is a quick clip of some dyes being agitated at a factory.

 Happy Holidays everyone!